go-flutter-desktop/go-flutter/README.md

 The choice of [Golang](https://github.com/golang/go) comes from the fact that it has the same tooling on every platform.
 Plus Golang is a great language because it keeps everything simple and readable, which makes it easy to build cross-platform plugins.

+## Plugins

+Some popular plugins are already implemented over at [github.com/go-flutter-desktop/plugins](https://github.com/go-flutter-desktop/plugins)
+If you have implemented a plugin that you would like to share, feel free to open a PR!

 ## How to install

 <details>